flavio/flavio/source/_posts/2014-05-06-building-docker-containers-with-kiwi.markdown

 ---
 layout: post
-title: "Building docker containers with KIWI"
+title: "Building docker images with KIWI"
 date: 2014-05-06 22:20
 comments: true
 categories: [cloud, openSUSE, SUSE, docker, KIWI]
 ---

-I'm pleased to announce [Marcus Schäfer](https://github.com/schaefi) has just made possible to build docker containers with [KIWI](http://opensuse.github.io/kiwi/).
+I'm pleased to announce [Marcus Schäfer](https://github.com/schaefi) has just made possible to build docker images with [KIWI](http://opensuse.github.io/kiwi/).

 For those who never heard about it, KIWI is a tool which creates Linux systems for both physical and virtual machines.
 It can create openSUSE, SUSE and other types of